absterk/MedDomain-LLM/README.md

 # Medical Radiology Impressions Generation using Llama3-Med42-8B + LoRA

-This repository is the official implementation of [**Automated Radiology Impression Generation Using a Fine-Tuned Medical Language Model**] (./medicalllm_report.pdf).
+This repository is the official implementation of [**Automated Radiology Impression Generation Using a Fine-Tuned Medical Language Model**](./medicalllm_report.pdf).

 ## Environments and Requirements